-Guyana Power and Light Inc. (GPL) has issued a call for bids for the engineering, procurement and construction (EPC) of a 15-megawatt peak (MWp) solar PV system which includes 22 megawatt-hours (MWh) of battery storage for the Linden isolated system.
+Guyana Power and Light Inc. (GPL) has issued a call for bids for the engineering, procurement, and construction (EPC) of a 15-megawatt peak (MWp) solar PV system with 22 megawatt-hours (MWh) of battery storage for the isolated Linden system.

 Solar system with battery storage

-This development is part of a larger $83.3 million initiative under the Guyana Utility-Scale Photovoltaic Programme (GUYSOL), designed to enhance clean energy nationwide.
+The project is part of a larger $83.3 million initiative under the Guyana Utility-Scale Photovoltaic Programme (GUYSOL), which aims to enhance clean energy nationwide.

 “Contracts for Berbice and Essequibo are already secured, and the procurement process for Linden is progressing,” Ali stated.